![]() | |

 blood pressure, having left the cuff on the bed, unused, as a cold liquid was

 rubbed on Sevenah’s inner arm.
-This had all transpired during their brief
+This all had transpired during their brief

-on her aches and nausea.
+her aches and nausea.

 Breakfast